get free help from a 5 Star Google Rated California health insurance California Medicare Options - compare Supplements and Advantage plans

 Advantage plans will generally have more narrow networks and we need to stay within a regional medical group or list.

 This works pretty well in more populous areas with lots of people and lots of providers.
-Really, that's a function of the HMO model itself.
+Really, that's a function of the HMO model itself and many Advantage plans are HMO.

-Keep in mind that you will likely not be able to see that wiz-kid doctor in another area for a particular issue.
+Keep in mind that you might not be able to see that wiz-kid doctor in another area for a particular issue.

 You would need a Medicare Supplement for that (but it will cost you).